 A big cause of your fear when you trade is uncertainty.
 Uncertainty is unavoidable in trading, but it can be minimized by planning each trade THOROUGHLY before you enter.
 Before every trade you take, you should know the following:

 When you know all of the answers to these questions going into a trade, you know what you should be doing in any given market scenario.
 This will take a lot of the thinking and anxiety out of a trade once you enter.

 Everything is already planned out, and you are just executing once you enter the stock.
 The trade either works, or it doesn’t.
 Simplicity eliminates fear of trading.

 Oversizing is one of the main causes of your fear of losing money and poor trading decisions in general.
 When you are oversized, you are trading money that you are emotionally attached to.

 And this attachment will cause you to panic sell when the stock makes a small move against your position, sell too early, and fail to stop out of your positions when you are supposed to.
 Successful trading is the result of being able to look at markets objectively.

-Trading smaller will help eliminate your fear in your trading because you are not trading money you are emotionally attached too.
-You want to be trading large enough size that makes the time you put into the trade worthwhile, but small enough that you don’t feel emotional if it is lost.
+Trading smaller will help eliminate your fear in your trading because you are not trading money you are emotionally attached to.
+You want to be trading large enough size that makes the time you put into the trade worthwhile, but small enough that you don’t feel emotional if the capital is lost.

 3. Focus on What You Can Control

 In trading, there are a lot of things outside of your control.
-You cannot get distracted by these “uncontrolables”, and let them affect your decision making:
+You cannot get distracted by these “uncontrollables”, and let them affect your decision making: